What They Do

-The Construction Technician job is one of seven Construction Engineering positions that provide all construction, civil, electrical and mechanical engineering services to Canadian Forces operations.
+The Construction Technician job is one of seven Construction Engineering positions that provide all construction, civil, electrical and mechanical engineering services to Forces operations.
 The primary responsibilities of the Construction Technician are to:

 - Construct, repair and maintain buildings for the protection of personnel and equipment

 - Construct field defences

 - Harden field structures